IT Committee must consist of a minimum of two members in good standing.

 The membership is obligated to report violations of the above policies to the IT Committee.
 The IT Committee will temporarily suspend accounts it finds to be in violation until the adjournment of the next GMB business meeting, during which the IT Committee shall report on the matter, leaving further actions to be taken at the discretion of the GMB.

 Announcements and communications that should be accessible to all members of the GMB shall be sent to the general membership listserv.
-Riot, texts, or other (non-email) platforms are not sufficient for communications intended for the entire membership.
+Discord, texts, or other (non-email) platforms are not sufficient for communications intended for the entire membership.
 Other listservs may be created for internal or external communications at the discretion of relevant committees and campaigns.
 Requests for the creation of additional listservs should be submitted to the IT committee.
 Creation of these listservs should be announced to the GMB.

 The main Baltimore IWW email account should be monitored only by the Communications Officer, the Branch Secretary, and others delegated at the discretion of the GMB, all of whom shall possess the credentials for that account.
 Email aliases on the Baltimore GMB domain (i.e., firstname.lastname@example.org) shall be available to all official committees and shall be created by the IT Committee on request.